MarcelineVQ/Decouple/README.md

-# Decouple 1.0
+# Decouple 2.0
 * Requires [UnitXP SP3](https://github.com/allfoxwy/UnitXP_SP3/)
-The easiest way to use it is to add to your [VanillaFixes](https://github.com/hannesmann/vanillafixes) dll load list.
+The easiest way to use it is to add to your `dlls.txt` load list.
 ___

 The 1.12 client runs your addon update loops every frame draw, this addon automatically decouples these updates from the framerate to a set update rate of 60 fps on another thread.
-Certain addons which need updating much less often are special cased to update even slower as well.
+Certain addons which need updating less often or run heavy are special cased to update even slower as well.

 It may improve your framerate and reduce stutter in game, or it may not, vanilla client seems to perform very different for each person.